gasy-africa/tetrix.scala/README.md

 3. Intent

 My goal here is to follow Eugene's teaching from start to finish with the current Scala library and versions.
+(2.13.2 as of May 2020)